 The Prior’s Case (1368) YB 42 Edw III f.3 pl.
 14; Co.
 Litt.
 385a

-The report shows that the parties are Laurence Pakenham, knight (P) and the Prior of Esseby.
+The parties are Laurence Pakenham, knight (P) and the Prior of Esseby.
 ‘Esseby Priory’ may be Ashby Priory, a house of Austin canons, in Northamptonshire.
 The chapel where services were to be provided was Henwick (Northants).
-The record is relatively full in terms of arguments made, but ends with the conclusion of the case being put delayed a number of times, finally to Michaelmas term.
+The record is relatively full in terms of arguments made, but ends with the conclusion of the case being delayed a number of times, finally to Michaelmas term.

 YB Mich.
 11 Henry IV pl.
 25 f.
 12a-12b; Seipp 1409.036 is John Payn and Richard atte Felde, wardens of fabric of the church of Chobham (Surrey) v.
 Robert, vicar of that church (1409) KB 27/594 m.20 (AALT image 47) , a King’s Bench trespass case involving, amongst other things, alleged breaking of a bell.
 See blog post ‘Chobham’s Broken Bell’.

 Agnes Glover v Walter Devereux, William Herbert and others (1457) , YB Pasch.
 35 Hen.
 VI f.
 57b-58b; Seipp 1457.022.
 I identify this with KB 27/784 m.
 85 (AALT image 180).
 Appeal of homicide of husband.
 See blog post ‘A Hereford Hanging’.
 I will be examining several aspects of this case in my forthcoming book on women in the medieval common law.